Special offer

 • Ethical conduct

-Key duties, roles and responsibilities
+Key accounting duties, roles and responsibilities

 Accountants are responsible for managing and evaluating a variety of financial information.
-The specific roles, responsibilities and duties of an accountant will depend on the industry in which they work, the size of your company and the type of accounting they’re performing.
-Here are some of the most common duties and responsibilities of an accountant:
+The specific roles, responsibilities and duties of an accountant can vary depending on the industry in which they work, the size of the company and the type of accounting they’re performing.

 • Prepare and manage tax returns